-Cars parked at MBTA lots after 2 AM and earlier than 30 minutes before the first train is scheduled to leave the station may be towed or ticketed.
+For MBTA lots and garages that do not allow 24-hour parking, cars parked after 2 AM and earlier than 30 minutes before the first train is scheduled to leave the station may be towed or ticketed.

 Long-term parking is not available on MBTA property.
 Cars left for more than 30 days will be towed.